torchlard/Notes/OS.md

 each thread has its own stack, auto(local) level variable don't have sharing problem. because they store variables inside memories of each thread

+## hyperthreading
+since in each CPU, amount of ALU,FPU is fixed
+goal: when 1 thread only use part of resource in one CPU, start another thread to consume rest of resource in same CPU
+- but if a thread already computational expensive, add thread will fight over resource, inefficient
+- normally for home CPU 1C2T is optimal in computation-power/$

 ## methods
-1. locking mechanism (mutex, criticalsection, event, semaphore)
+1. locking mechanism (mutex, critical section, event, semaphore)
 2. let certain thread do all jobs with global variables